East Side Airlines Terminal: Closure and redevelopment

+The East Side Airlines Terminal was used as a filming location for the 1981 thriller movie Ms .45 and the 1985 comedy-drama film Desperately Seeking Susan.
+Diminished volumes of passengers using the facility during the early 1980s facilitated the filming of scenes set at bus terminals, compared to other locations such as the Port Authority Bus Terminal.

 A report issued by New York City Comptroller Harrison J. Goldin in 1982 recommended that the city should negotiate new terms with the TBTA or the agency should relocate the terminal and sell the building because it was producing inadequate revenue.
 At the time, the Murray Hill Racquet Club was leasing 75 percent of the terminal and subleasing about 185000 sqft to a Werner Erhard est center.
-Eventually Carey moved its bus operations to the Port Authority Bus Terminal in 1984, leaving the East Side terminal operating primarily as rental space for various tenants, including the tennis club and est center.
+Eventually Carey vacated the terminal on March 31, 1984 and moved its bus operations to the Port Authority Bus Terminal, leaving the East Side terminal operating primarily as rental space for various tenants, including the tennis club and est center.
 The TBTA turned away requests from Fugazy Express and Olympia Trails to operate bus service within the terminal because the agency didn't want take on the burden of new leases as it explored selling or leasing the site to a developer.

-In 1985 the property was sold to developers for $90.6 million and became the eventual site of the 57-story The Corinthian condominium.
-Most of the terminal itself was retained and incorporated into the base of the new development as office space.
+In 1985 the property was sold to a private developer for $90.6 million at an auction and became the eventual site of The Corinthian, a 57-story apartment building.
+At the time, the only occupants remaining at the terminal included the tennis club, the parking garage, a coffee shop, and administrative offices of the New York City Department of Transportation.
+Most of the structure of the former terminal was retained and incorporated into the base of the new development as office space.